 - Play hide and seek and chase your dog.
 Dogs love to be chased, especially when carrying a safe toy.

 - Teach your dog to walk on logs, go through tunnels, weave through your legs.

-- Most of all, if you are to remember one thing from the whole article, leave your ball chucker at home and hike, walk and move with your dog as much as you can.
+- Most of all, if you remember one thing from this whole article, it should be to leave your ball chucker at home and hike, walk and move with your dog as much as you can.

 If you see that your dog is getting stiffer, please read our blog on how to treat arthritis and stiffness naturally.